padix-key/kmer-article/article.typ

 Furthermore, $b$ and $M$ need to be coprime, which can be trivially achieved by setting $b=1$
 @Tezuka1995.

-For the purpose of #kmer ordering, the LCG should be used to map a #kmer code $c_k$ to a unique pseudorandom value $sigma(c_k)$ that defines the #kmer ordering.
+For the purpose of #kmer ordering, the LCG should be utilized to map a #kmer code $c_k$ to a unique pseudorandom value $sigma(c_k)$ that defines the #kmer ordering.
 Thus one can employ @equation_lcg to define